 If your department falls under the division of Infrastructure & Sustainability, please consider participating in this employee development opportunity.
 The benefits and value to you and your mentor or mentee can be unlimited depending on your involvement and commitment to the program.
 The program is voluntary, and the time commitment is determined by each partnership.
 Partners are expected to meet at least twice a month.
 If you would like to partner with a specific person, please contact them ahead of time, and if they agree, list them on your program application.

-To be considered for the program, you must be a certified employee (one year of employment in any of the departments within the division of Infrastructure & Sustainability) and in good standing, having received at least a satisfactory rating on your last performance evaluation, and have no attendance issues.
+To be considered for the program, you must be a certified employee (three months of employment in any of the departments within the division of Infrastructure & Sustainability) and in good standing, having received at least a satisfactory rating on your last performance evaluation, and have no attendance issues.
 If you are from another CU department and would like to participate in the program, please reach out to Kelsey Draper to discuss options.